michguo/osf/README.md

 ## Acknowledgements

-Our code framework is adapted from [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch) and [KiloOSF](https://github.com/yuyuchang/KiloOSF).
+Our code framework is adapted from [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch).